sitkaspruce054/rustgpt/README.md

-Toy GPT written in rust
+A Toy GPT trained on the Tiny Stories dataset, written in Rust.